kiran-garre/Automobile-Playground/writeup.md

 class Cylinder
 ```
 What parameters would I need?
 I started with the bore and stroke (and the resulting volume of the cylinder).
 The position of the piston within the cylinder would also be important, as well as the piston's current stroke.
-(Note: the Cylinder class represents the piston and cylinder together.)
+(Note: the `Cylinder` class represents the piston and cylinder together.)

 The basic premise behind a cylinder is the combustion of gasoline vapor creates immense pressure, pushing on the piston to generate a force.
-Thus, my next step was to code the 4 strokes: intake, compression, power, and exhaust.
+Thus, my next step was to code the 4 strokes: intake[^1], compression, power, and exhaust.
 ```
 def intake(self):
   pass